rzenov/mongodb-get-started/README.md

 # mongodb-get-started

-It's a simple maven project that includes CRUD operations with DB from the [official site](https://www.mongodb.com/developer/languages/java/java-setup-crud-operations/)
+It's a simple maven project that includes CRUD operations within MongoDB from the <a href="https://www.mongodb.com/developer/languages/java/java-setup-crud-operations/" target="_blank">get started instruction</a>